joao-arthur/funis-node/README.md

 A optionated type-safe library for the functions the standand js lacks.

+## The problem

+When dealing with numbers and arrays, for example, there is a set of simple operations that are common place in **almost every** JS application.

+- There is two alternatives in these cases
+    - reimplement such operations in every application, which breaks **DRY**
+    - use a library such as [lodash](https://www.npmjs.com/package/lodash), [underscore](https://www.npmjs.com/package/underscore), [ramda](https://www.npmjs.com/package/ramda), which are high quality ones, but provide **much more** than just simple operations.

-## Justification
+## The solution

-One day I realized I had written the `range` function in the third project that same year.
-Then I realized it was time to create a js library for the functions that should be in the standard js library.
-The aim of this library is to be a helper for modern day js, instead of a `polyfill library`.
+_jsFns_ provides a set of modularized basic operations that are common in a wide range of applications.
+It is a helper for `modern day js` and not a `polyfill library`.

-> As a software developer you must focus on solving your client problems, not the javascript ones.

-## Features
+## What it brings

+    - Modularized functions
+    - Fully in TypeScript
-    - modularized functions
+    - Similar functions between different modules have the same nomenclature
-    - type safe
+    - No side effects (only exception are promises, but these are highlighted)
-    - minimal validation for passed values
+    - Minimal validation for passed values
-    - ubiquous language
-    - modern code
-    - almost no side effects

 ## License